Waldo Hunt: Biography

-Intervisual Books, his company, created pop-up books of all varieties—from The Human Body to Harry Potter and the Chamber of Secrets.
+His company, Intervisual Books (also known as Intervisual Communications), created pop-up books of all varieties—from The Human Body to Harry Potter and the Chamber of Secrets.
 Haunted House by Jan Pieńkowski, a pop-up book created by Hunt, won the 1980 Kate Greenaway Medal for illustration of children's books.

 Born in Chicago, Hunt grew up in San Mateo, California.
 He terminated his college career at Stanford University early to serve in World War II.
 After his Army stint, Hunt began a career in advertising, starting his own agency.

 He exited the advertising business to found a graphic design firm.
 At the new firm, Graphics International, he developed an interest in pop-up design, initially focused on pop-up advertisements for magazines.
 Ib Penick was a business partner and paper engineer at Graphics International.

 In a 2002 interview with the Los Angeles Times, Hunt said, "I knew I'd found the magic key.
 No one was doing pop-ups in this country.
 No one could afford to make them here.
 They had to be done by hand, and labor was too expensive."

 In 1965, Hunt published a book called Bennett Cerf's Pop-Up Riddles, which was sold as a product promotion for $1.00 and two Maxwell House coffee labels.
 Cerf was the president of Random House at the time, and by 1967, Hunt had 30 pop-up books in production for Random House.